MIKU552/ffmpeg-build-mika/README.md

-# FFmpeg
+# FFmpeg Build Script for macOS
-This script is made to compile FFmpeg with common codecs on Linux and macOS.
+This script was made to compile FFmpeg with common codecs on Linux and macOS by Martin Riedl @martinr92 , I made the FFmpeg compiled by this script a shared one, with PGO and LTO optimization (currently only for x265 and SVT-AV1), focus on using it directly by CLI and the best performance as possible.

+## Compatibility with Linux
+This script is currently not compatible with Linux, because of the difference of sed's syntax, clang/gnu, and the behavior of CMake.
+I will try to work on it later after finishing my main development goals.

 ## Looking for the pre-compiled result?
 Check out the [build server](https://ffmpeg.martin-riedl.de).
 Here you can download builds for Linux and macOS.